 In most companies, technical writing is a full-time need; however, some organizations may employ a tech writer in part-time positions.
 Also, some companies prefer hiring freelance technical writers.
 In general, the average income of a tech writer differs depending on the company’s size and industry.
 The salary also varies based on years of experience and qualifications.

-According to the Bureau of Labor Statistics (BLS), the average salary of a tech writer is around $76,860 in the United States.
-The highest annual average salary a tech writer makes is in the IT industry, followed by management and employment services.
-One of the major job-search engines used by millions of people in the United States alone, Indeed mentions that the average salary for a tech writer in the country is around $57,456.
+According to the Bureau of Labor Statistics (BLS), the average salary of a tech writer is around $80,050 in the United States.
+A tech writer’s highest average annual wage is in the IT industry, followed by management and employment services.
+One of the major job search engines used by millions of people in the United States alone, Indeed, mentions that the average salary for a tech writer is around $65,361.
 In addition, technical writers can get about $2,000 in cash bonuses through extra cash compensation over a year.

-Glassdoor, a popular site to find salary estimates and reviews, mentions that the national average base salary range is between $39,000 and $154,000.
-PayScale is another dedicated site to get salary estimates and compensation values.
-The average median salary of a technical writer in the US is $60,529, according to PayScale.
+Glassdoor, a popular site for salary estimates and reviews, mentions that the national average base salary range is between $69,000 and $117,000.
+PayScale is another dedicated site that provides salary estimates and compensation values.
+The median average wage of a technical writer in the US is $60,529, according to PayScale.
 The site also shows that a dedicated tech writer can earn between $42,000 and $87,000 in California, New York, Seattle, Houston, and Massachusetts.

 Since user experience writing is somewhat new, there is limited information available about the income of a UX writer.
-Glassdoor compiled a list of salaries for UX writers in the United States, including major companies like Dell, DocuSign, and Facebook, with salaries ranging between $50,000 and $100,000.
-According to a recent survey of 440 UX writers in 25 different countries, entry-level user experience writers in the US make an average of $75,000 on an annual basis.
+Glassdoor compiled a list of salaries for UX writers in the United States, including those of major companies like Dell, DocuSign, and Facebook, with salaries ranging between $50,000 and $100,000.
+According to a recent survey of 440 UX writers in 25 countries, entry-level user experience writers in the US make an average of $75,000 annually.
 On the other hand, seasoned UX writers earn an average of $125,000 a year.

 Another survey among 208 UX writers in the US and worldwide found that the average salary was $126,000.
-All the participants had different types of experience, with 4% of the total having a few months experience; 21% having between one to three years experience; 44% with three to nine years’ experience; and 31% with over ten years experience.
+All the participants had different types of experience, with 4% having a few months of experience, 21% having between one to three years of experience, 44% with three to nine years of experience, and 31% with over ten years of experience.

 The majority of user experience writers work in California.
-According to Neuvoo, a UX writer in California can earn up to $117,000 every year.
-There are UX writers in many other states also, including New York, Texas, Washington, Virginia, North Carolina, Georgia, Colorado, Massachusetts, and Illinois.
-Those with over ten years’ experience attract annual salaries of about $200,000.
+According to Neuvoo, a UX writer in California can earn up to $117,000 annually.
+UX writers exist in many other states, including New York, Texas, Washington, Virginia, North Carolina, Georgia, Colorado, Massachusetts, and Illinois.
+Those with over ten years of experience attract annual salaries of about $200,000.

 FAQs

-Here are quick answers to some of the most asked questions about UX writers and technical writers:
+Here are the most frequently asked questions about UX writers vs. technical writers.

 If you are new to UX writing and are looking to break-in, we recommend taking our UX Writing Certification Course, where you will learn the fundamentals of being a UX writer, how to dominate UX writer interviews, and how to stand out as a UX writing candidate.